etotoja/CurrencyGoldCalc/readme.md

 >pl_main.py

-Source code
+Source code.

->PL_Testcases.md.
+>Testing Docs/

-Created test cases for application and result of their execution.
+Created test cases for application and reports from their executions.